lvl0socanalyst/VulnWebAppTutorials/dvwa/Medium.md

 - This escapes ' " \ NULL so none of these can be used in the SQLi
 2. So instead we will just use 1 OR 1=1
 - 1 because we want the first and last name of user 1.
 OR 1=1 which is always true.
-- So the query would look like this in the backend $getid = "SELECT first_name, last_name FROM users WHERE user_id = 1 OR 1=1";
+- So the query would look like this in the backend <pre> $getid = "SELECT first_name, last_name FROM users WHERE user_id = 1 OR 1=1"; </pre>
-- Which would then set the $id variable to $id=1 OR TRUE
+- Which would then set the $id variable to <pre> $id=1 OR TRUE </pre>
-- Thus returning all the values.
+- Thus returning all values
+3. Now lets pull some tables
+- I tried using sqlmap but maybe my VM 'Broken Web App OWASP' is buggered idk.
+Couldn't fingerprint the DB for some reason.
+So we go manual (rip)
+4. I've just discovered that I'm using DVWA Version 1.8 from 2011.
+5. Alright now I'm running a recent version lets try this again.
+6.

+## Steps to Exploit HIGH
+1. Alright in the .php code we can see mysql_real_escape_string() and stripslashes() added for input validation
+2. Stripslashes() removes the \ character from queries
+3. We can also see is_numeric is called meaning our input will only accept integers
+4.